-DSI begins by looking at reality: the actual conditions of a gun fight.
+DSI begins by looking at reality: the actual conditions of a gunfight.
 We believe that firearms skills must be integrated at the earliest possible moment with maneuver (movement with purpose).
-We believe that most of the declaratory knowledge can be absorbed by the student through readings, narrated videos, and dry practice drills on his schedule and on his own premises, before he ever sets foot on a range - especially if he has access to instructors to answer questions that may arise.
+We believe that most of the declarative knowledge can be absorbed by the student through readings, narrated videos, and dry practice drills on his schedule and on his own premises before he ever sets foot on a range - especially if he has access to instructors to answer questions that may arise.
 We believe that your paid, on-range, supervised training time is a precious resource that should be maximized.

 To be able to defend yourself, DSI believes you need to be killing enabled.
 Regardless of your technical skills, if you have not processed the issues surrounding deadly force well before the moment of crisis, if you cannot kill another when it is necessary to save yourself or other innocents, then you will fail.
-Furthermore, one can only make proper decisions in lethal force engagements by way of orientation in the sense of Colonel John Boyd’s OODA Loop, and orientation only comes via experience under conditions as close as possible to those that will exist in a gunfight.
+Furthermore, one can only make proper decisions in lethal force engagements by way of orientation in the context of Colonel John Boyd’s OODA Loop (the decision-making process), and orientation only comes via experience under conditions as close as possible to those that will exist in a real fight for life.
 Orientation relies on experiential knowledge, which cannot be attained only by reading or talking about scenarios.
 Nor can you survive a lethal encounter if your conscious mind is distracted from vital decisions to engage in every choice of action or technique.

-DSI’s training techniques develop sound, reality based semi-conditioned responses to maintain your situational awareness, maneuver safely, and react aggressively to contact.
-Your trained gun handling skills will take care of themselves, and the higher level conscious decisions – whether to shoot, how and whom to shoot – are fast, focused, and uncluttered.
-You will train this way from the start in both dry and live fire drills, and then reinforce that learning through challenging RBT (Reality Based Training) scenarios in our tactical training programs.
+DSI’s training techniques develop sound, reality-based semi-conditioned responses to maintain your situational awareness, maneuver safely, and react aggressively to contact.
+Your trained gun handling skills will take care of themselves, and the higher-level conscious decisions – whether to shoot, how and whom to shoot – are fast, focused, and uncluttered.
+You will train this way from the start in both dry and live-fire drills, and then reinforce that learning through challenging RBT (Reality Based Training) scenarios in our Individual Tactics training programs.

-Solid curricula that pre-loads the declaratory knowledge, and then teaches integrated firearms and tactical skills in a reality-based environment will produce individuals and teams more capable than most military and police units.
-We base this statement on our personal experience of having trained thousands of military and law-enforcement personnel over 25 years).
+Solid curricula that pre-loads the declarative knowledge, and then teaches integrated firearms and tactical skills in a reality-based environment will produce individuals and teams more capable than most military and police units.
+We base this statement on our personal experience of having trained thousands of military and law-enforcement personnel over 25 years.